CAELESTIS-Project-EU/RVEtool/README.md

 export PATH=`gmsh_path:$PATH
 ```
 *Step 3:* Update submodules
-RVEtool uses a specific RVE generator not available as opensource.
+RVEtool uses a specific RVE generator by University of Girona, not available as opensource.
 Source code can be shared with permission from the owner.
 Submodules are updated with the following command:

 ```
 git submodule update --init --recursive